-The best hotel credit card is the one that offers you the most travel value for thee cheapest price.
-The Finder credit card experts reviewed nearly 100 travel cards to assess and rank the best hotel credit cards on the market and make your choice that much easier.
+The best hotel credit card is the one that offers you the most travel value for the lowest price.
+The Finder credit card experts reviewed nearly 100 travel cards to assess and rank the best hotel credit cards on the market to make your choice much easier.

 When assessing the best hotel cards, we looked at features like hotel brand, welcome offer value, bonus point earning rates, additional travel perks, annual fees, redemption options and other hotel or travel concerns.
 The cards that performed best in a given category, or fulfilled a niche need, were selected for our list.

 Our list didn’t receive many changes for 2023 as there was less traveling due to the pandemic.
 We did, however, add the Chase Sapphire Preferred® Card as a cheap way to take advantage of flexible reward points on both hotels and airlines.
 Here’s our selection of the best hotel credit cards.

 Quick look at the best hotel credit cards